maps4us/slider-map/README.md

 # Slider Map

-To add to your the slider map component to your website (after setting up your account on maps for all):
+To add the slider map component to your website (after setting up your account on maps for all):

+## Installation
-##  Browser
+###  Browser

 Import the component by adding a src tag in the header (```<head>```):